Telephone number pooling: Implementation

 The default National Number Pool Administration in the United States is Somos, the North American Numbering Plan Administrator.
-Canada has no number pooling.
+Canada currently has no number pooling, but has been ordered by the Canadian Radio-television and Telecommunications Commission to implement it by 2025.

 Local exchange routing databases now include a "block ID" to indicate the ownership of the specific sub-blocks within a prefix.

 An example of a small hamlet with number pooling is La Fargeville, New York (population 600), in the 315/680 area codes.
 Once a small incorporated village built around a saw mill, its town hall closed in 1922.
 The La Fargeville rate center's local calling area is the same as neighboring Clayton, New York, yet there is a separate Verizon landline exchange for each village — likely as a historical artifact of an earlier era when telcos built many small, local stations.
 While both villages are served by separate, unattended remote switching centers controlled from Watertown, Verizon nominally has a half-dozen competitors offering local numbers in tiny La Fargeville:

-Ten thousand numbers for an unincorporated hamlet of 600 people is inefficient, but the actual result, were number pooling not available, would be seven times worse; each telephone company would be assigned an entire 10,000-number telephone exchange code for a total of 70,000 numbers.
-Multiply this by every tiny village in the region (1-315 covers a wide area, including Utica, Syracuse, Watertown, and Massena) and the entire area code would be quickly depleted.
+Ten thousand telephone numbers for a hamlet of 600 people is inefficient, but the actual result, were number pooling not available, would be seven times worse; each telephone company would be assigned an entire 10,000-number telephone exchange code for a total of 70,000 numbers.
+Repeating this method in the entire numbering plan area for each municipality would quickly exhaust the number of central office codes of the NPA.